Badgerati/Pode/README.md

 * Inbuilt template engine, with support for third-parties
 * Async timers for short-running repeatable processes
 * Async scheduled tasks using cron expressions for short/long-running processes
-* Supports logging to CLI, Files, and custom loggers to other services like LogStash, etc.
+* Supports request logging to CLI, Files, and custom loggers to other services like LogStash
 * Cross-state variable access across multiple runspaces
 * Optional file monitoring to trigger internal server restart on file changes
 * Ability to allow/deny requests from certain IP addresses and subnets